emirhanbilgic/conditional_gan/README.md

-## Conditional GAN on Stanford Cars with Unlearning and FID
+## Conditional GAN on ImageNet-10 with Unlearning and FID

-This project trains a conditional GAN on a subset of Stanford Cars classes, computes per-class and overall FID scores, then "unlearns" the first class by fine-tuning on the remaining classes and recomputes FID.
+This project trains a conditional GAN on a subset of 10 ImageNet-style classes, computes per-class and overall FID scores, then "unlearns" the first class by fine-tuning on the remaining classes and recomputes FID.

 ### Setup